Printing and copying

-There are two devices for printing, copying and scanning in the library for use by members.
+There are two devices for printing, copying and scanning in the library for use by members during library opening hours.
 These use the PrintMe system for copying and printing, which offers payment by debit or credit cards (including contactless).
 PrintMe allows you to print jobs from your own device, as well as the library PCs.
-You must comply with copyright regulations when copying or printing, details of which are displayed next to the machines.
+You must also comply with copyright regulations when copying or printing, details of which are displayed next to the machines.

-Most students won’t need to register for a printer login – instead, you’ll pay as you go for any printing or copying you do.
+Most students won’t need to register for a printer login – instead, you will pay as you go for any printing or copying you do.
 Disabled students should contact the library about a login to get reduced-price copying and printing.
 Get more information on how to print from these links:

 - step-by-step guide to printing from a library PC

 - advice on printing from your own device

 Costs are per page of the document being copied or printed.
 Our printers default to black and white, but colour is available at extra cost.
 Disabled students should contact the library about concessionary rates.